Sam-Freitas/LightSaver/readme.md

 ------------------------------------------------------------------------------------------------

-# Usage: Data processing an entire experiment (recommended)
+# Usage: Data processing/exporting an entire experiment (recommended)
 > Batching an entire experiment at once, and exporting for easy plotting in Prism(TM)

 1. Set up data as shown in the above example